ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 file.
 Therefore, you need to add the `--force` flag to the command.

-For cases, where a developer forgets to update the `atlas.sum` file after making a manual change, you can add a `atlas migrate validate` call to your CI.
+For cases, where a developer forgets to update the `atlas.sum` file after making a manual change, you can add an `atlas migrate validate` call to your CI.
 We are actively working on a GitHub action and CI solution, that does this (among and other things) for you _out-of-the-box_.

 ### Wrapping Up